The Hangar: History

-A-League Men soccer club Western United FC have based their training and administration program at the Hangar since October 2021.
+From 2021 until 2024, A-League Men club Western United FC had utilised the Hangar as their training and administration base while their facilities at Ironbark Fields were under construction.
 United train on the alternate oval more commonly utilised by the community, and also utilise the indoor sports training and administrative facilities that Essendon share with the club and Paralympics Australia.

 Naming

 For several years after opening the venue was simply known as the High Performance Centre, or by the sponsored name True Value Solar Centre.
 In December 2017, the Essendon Football Club unveiled the new name of the facility; The Hangar.
 The club's members were given the opportunity to decide the name via an online vote on the club website and chose The Hangar by a clear margin.
 In 2020, NEC Australia became a sponsor of the Essendon Football Club seeing the facility renamed the NEC Hangar in a naming rights deal.